 - 1. Clearly identify and articulate the funding priorities of the Foundation - 2.
 Review grant application process and requested materials yearly - 3.
 Identify and present grant recommendations to the Board - 4.
 Develop and review criteria for evaluating grant proposals - 5.
 Develop and review objective metrics to measure impact of grantmaking - 6.
 Review the Diocese strategic social outreach goals to determine opportunities for partnerships - 7.
 Develop ongoing relationships with grantees by attending site visits - 8.
-Oversee the maintenance of accurate grant history records for EFD and GEHF - 9.
+Oversee the maintenance of accurate grant history records for EFD - 9.
 Oversee the tracking of grant funds use, reporting and grantee marketing - 10.
 Evaluate the structure and viability of grantee agencies and potentially provide additional resources to assist with the growth of the organization.
 (Examples: financial planning, forecasting, accounting, grant preparation, etc.) - 11.
 Assist in identifying opportunities for collaboration/joint funding with other foundation partners - 12.
 Determine the types of orgs we want to fund and research them (Target nonprofits that meet our mission and criteria rather than accepting all grants) - 13.
-After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting
+Regularly evaluate strategic plan progress that relate to Committee responsibilities - 14.
+After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting.

-EPISCOPAL FOUNDATION OF DALLAS Investment and Finance Committee Responsibilities
+Investment and Finance Committee Responsibilities

 The Investment and Finance Committee is a Standing Committee of the Board of Trustees.
-Its principal responsibilities are to ensure that appropriate investment strategies are established and followed, and that interim financial statements are prepared and reviewed on a timely basis.
+Its principal responsibilities are to ensure that appropriate investment strategies are established and followed.
 Appointed by the Chair of the Board of Trustees, all members of the Investment and Finance Committee shall have extensive, successful investment experience and be independent non-staff directors, free from any relationship that would interfere with the exercise of his or her independent judgment.